Battle for the Gold Pan

 The Battle for the Gold Pan (also called The DU/CC Rivalry, or known locally as The Gold Pan) is a series played between the Colorado College Tigers and the University of Denver Pioneers hockey teams.
+Denver currently holds the trophy after defeating Colorado College 4-3 on March 8, 2025 to retain the trophy.

 The Gold Pan is among the top rivalries in American college ice hockey.
-With over 300 games played, only Michigan and Michigan State have more games played among top rivalries, which also include the Green Line Rivalry, between Boston University and Boston College and the Border Battle, between the Minnesota and the Wisconsin.
+With over 300 games played, both the Battle for the Gold Pan and Michigan and Michigan State rivalry have played the most games between schools in the NCAA, this includes the Green Line Rivalry, between Boston University and Boston College and the Border Battle, between Minnesota and Wisconsin.

 Background

 The University of Denver and Colorado College hockey teams began playing one another in 1949–50, the first season for the University of Denver men's team.
 Colorado College has had a hockey program since 1938.
 The two schools were charter members of the Western Collegiate Hockey Association (WCHA), which was founded in 1951.
 The schools are also charter and current members of the National Collegiate Hockey Conference (NCHC), founded in 2011 with play starting in the 2013–14 season.

 Both colleges are private schools with small student populations on Colorado's Front Range.
 Colorado College (enrollment near 2,000 students) is located in Colorado Springs, while the University of Denver (undergraduate enrollment near 6,000 students) is located in Denver.
 The two campuses are only 65 miles apart, right off of I-25.
 As of the 2022–23 season, home ice for the Colorado College Tigers is Ed Robson Arena, sitting at 6,060 feet above sea level, while the home ice for the Denver Pioneers is Magness Arena, at 5,370 feet, with both arenas featuring NHL-size rinks.
 Previously, CC had played at the Broadmoor World Arena, which has a larger, Olympic-size rink and sits at 6,250 feet.
 Nearly 300 NHL and other professional hockey players have passed through the hockey programs of the schools.

 Both schools have produced Hobey Baker Award winners.
 Colorado College has had two Hobey Baker winners, Peter Sejna (2003) and Marty Sertich (2005).
 The University of Denver has had two Hobey Baker Award winners also, Matt Carle (2006) and Will Butcher (2017).
 Both Colorado College and the University of Denver have eight players who were finalists for the Hobey Baker Award since its inception in 1981; as of the end of the 2017/18 Season.